beradahl/Physics/README.md

 # Physics
-Computational assignments in various physics courses
+Computational assignments from various physics courses ranging from mechanical physics to quantum physics